FreitasGilberto/pokedex/README.md

 The main features of the Pokedex are:

-- Look up information about any Pokemon, such as its type, abilities, moves, and more.
+- Look up information about any Pokemon.
 - View the sprite of the Pokemon along with its name and type when searching by name or number.

 ## Technologies used